jcasts/kronk/README.txt

 * Parse and diff data from http response body and/or headers.

-* Include or exclude particular data points.
+* Exclude particular data points.

 * Auto-queryer with optional param randomizing.